NCAS-CMS/cfdm/docs/source/tutorial.rst

 ^^^^^^^^^

-There is always a data mask, which may be thought of as a separate data array of booleans with the same shape as the original data.
+There is always a data mask, which may be thought of as a separate data array of Booleans with the same shape as the original data.
 The data mask is `False` where the the data has values, and `True` where the data is missing.
 The data mask may be inspected with the `~cfdm.Data.mask` attribute of the data instance, which returns the